Abhishek1t/Telecom-Churn-M.L-Project/README.md

 # Telecom-Churn-M.L-Project
 Introduction:
-Churn Prediction is one of the most popular used in business.
+Churn Prediction is most popularly used in business.
 It consists of detecting customers who are likely to cancel a subscription to a service.
 It is very easy for customers to switch from one service provider to another service provider for better price rates or service quality.

 Business Problem Overview: